Estate agent fees

 Who pays estate agent fees in a property sale?

-In a property sale, the seller typically pays the estate agent fees.
+In a property sale, the seller pays the estate agent fees.
+Buyers do not pay estate agent fees.
 These fees cover various services provided by the agent, including marketing, conducting viewings, and negotiating with buyers.

 All rights reserved